Ayurvedic Remedies, Therapies, and Advice for All Your Health Issues, Recommended by Expert Health Professionals

 These can be enjoyed occasionally if your kidney function is stable, but only with medical guidance.

 No, as the added oil, salt, and frying process can increase inflammation and strain the kidneys.
 Fried fish is a huge no-no for those suffering from renal issues.
-Grilled, baked, or steamed fish is a much better choice.
+Grilled, baked, or steamed fish is a much better choice, as these prep methods do not require much of oil and salt.

 Yes, rohu fish is rich in protein and low in fat, but portion size and preparation method matter.
 It is one of the safe fish options for kidney disease patients.
-Avoid too much salt while prepping it, though.
+Avoid too much salt while prepping it, though; it can cancel out all the benefits.

 Cooking Tips for Kidney-Friendly Fish Meals